 - This type of soil which is transported by the Glaciers is known as Glacial soil.

-- The soil can also be transported by means of gravity.
+- The soil, including types like talus is the soil transported by, can also be transported by means of gravity.
 Gravity can transport the soil only at a short distance.

 - The soil which is Transported with the help of gravity is known as Talus.
 This includes the deposits by the landslides.